 Deconstructed Bastila with Chermoula Chicken and Fall Vegetables

-OK, it took me more than a few days to come back with deconstructed bastila.
-I will have to fess up.
-I wasn’t sure how to assemble chicken and phyllo without baking them together.
 A few ideas crossed my mind and I even contemplated doing verrines again but finally opted for a mille-feuille (napoleon) look.
-Then came the picture taking part, the photo editing, the writing, the whole nine yards.
-These things take so much time, dear reader, and I’m no Superwoman when it comes to hurrying.
+Then came the picture-taking part, the photo editing, the writing, the whole nine yards.

 The chicken with calabaza and zucchini in chermoula sauce was extremely delicious.
 Just plain flavorful in and by itself, as well as quick to make.
-I urge you to go for it whether you’re planning to make bastila or not, although I’m partial to the crispy phyllo accompanying each bite.

-Bastila with Chermoula and Fall Vegetables Recipe
+Deconstructed Bastila with Chermoula Chicken and Fall Vegetables Recipe

 4 servings